 Rational of integrated therapeutic protocol:

-- By-pass of obstruction site by lymphatic-venous drainage, upstream the obstacle, or by a venous “bridge” between lymphatics upstream and downstream the obstacle
+- Bypass of the obstruction site by lymphatic-venous drainage, upstream to the obstacle, or by a venous “bridge” between lymphatics upstream and downstream from the obstacle

 Initial treatment always includes CDP, possibly conducted at specialist centers by expert personnel skilled in the treatment of lymphologic diseases